Armani reorganises brands as revenue, profit margins slip

 3 Min Read

-MILAN (Reuters) - Italian luxury goods group Armani said on Tuesday it was reorganising its brands around three core labels and streamlining its shop network to counter a difficult business environment.
+MILAN, July 25 (Reuters) - Italian luxury goods group Armani said on Tuesday it was further reorganising its brands into just three labels and streamlining its shop network to counter a difficult business environment.

-The Milanese group said its haute couture line Giorgio Armani Privé and its homeware brand Armani/Casa, would continue to exist as part of its signature Giorgio Armani label.
+The Milanese group said it would fold the haute couture line Giorgio Armani Privé and its homeware brand Armani/Casa into Giorgio Armani, its signature label.

-The second core brand, Emporio Armani, will absorb the Armani Collezioni and Armani Jeans lines.
+The company announced in February that Emporio Armani was to absorb the Armani Collezioni and Armani Jeans brands.

 A third label, the younger and more informal A|X Armani Exchange, will now include part of the product area previously under Armani Jeans, it said.